Liogiu/ml-credit-card-approval/README.md

 ## Files in this Repository

-- `ProvaML_Modelli_Algoritmi.ipynb`: full notebook containing data analysis, preprocessing, model training and evaluation.
+- `ml_credit_card_approval.ipynb`: full notebook containing data analysis, preprocessing, model training and evaluation.
-- Dataset file (not included in the repository).
-If the dataset is public, please add instructions or a link to retrieve it.

 ## How to Run the Notebook

 1. Install required libraries